dylan-kwon/android-toast-helper/README.md

 can lead to unintended duplicate processing during reconstructions, such as screen rotations.
 Therefore, additional measures are needed to prevent these issues.

-The purpose of this library is to simplify the cumbersome process of executing Toasts.
+I find these steps cumbersome and excessive just to execute a Toast.
+The purpose of this library is to make using Toasts easy.

 ## Install